bbc/gel/src/foundations/iconography.md

 Note that SVG uses `fill`, not `color` or `background-color`.

-### Color independence
+### Colour independence

-Controls often exist in changing states: active, disabled etc. It's important these states are not communicated in color alone, as outlined in **WCAG2.1 1.4.1: Use of Color**[^5].
-Otherwise they will not be perceivable to some color blind users, and others using non-color displays.
+Controls often exist in changing states: active, disabled etc. It's important these states are not communicated in colour alone, as outlined in **WCAG2.1 1.4.1: Use of Color**[^5].
+Otherwise they will not be perceivable to some colour blind users, and others using non-colour displays.

 The movement icons get around this by using a diagonal line-through style for the "off" state (pictured).